jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 * "Mobbed up" or in a street gang.
 * Protected from the law, by the law

-It's not difficult to imagine encountering someone in any of these scenarios, particularly given the easy availability of firearms in the United States (where I reside) and the prevalence of individuals with questionable mental states or ties to organized crime.
+It's not difficult to imagine encountering someone in the first three scenarios, especially with how easy it is to acquire firearms in the United States (where I reside) and the prevalence of individuals with questionable mental states or ties to any type of organized crime.

-Organized crime might be illegal, but its influence is so vast that many of its members enjoy de facto immunity.
+Organized crime might be illegal, but its influence is so vast that many members enjoy de facto immunity.
 Even in cases dealing with low-level street gangs, the threat of intimidation can be surprisingly potent, causing witnesses to forget crucial details of an incident.

 That's why I always suggest being polite to everyone you encounter.
 You never know who doesn't care about ending up behind bars.